 Diphtheria, polio and tetanus (one combined booster – phew!)

 Remember to get booked in to see your GP as soon as you know you’re going – there can often be big waiting lists, so the sooner the better.
 You can get a brief overview from The World Health Organisation, too.
 And, if the thought of injections makes you grimace, knowing that they’re often free on the NHS should cheer you up.
-Just think, all that extra money saved = more rupees to splurge on bargains at Arpora's colour-popping night market, or cocktails at one of Cavelossim's palm-fringed beach snacks.
+Just think, all that extra money saved = more rupees to splurge on bargains at Arpora's colour-popping night market, or cocktails at one of Cavelossim's palm-fringed beach shacks.

 Your GP might also advise getting jabs for Cholera, Hepatitis B, Japanese Encephalitis and Rabies.
 You can often discuss these on the phone with a practise nurse, if you’re unsure.